ibm-cloud-docs/monitoring/getting-started.md

 {: caption="Table 1.
 Tutorials to get started working with {{site.data.keyword.mon_full_notm}}" caption-side="top"}

 After the monitoring agent is deployed, the monitoring agent automatically collects and reports on pre-defined and custom metrics.
 These metrics are forwarded to the {{site.data.keyword.mon_full_notm}} instance.
 You can configure which metrics are monitored in an environment.

+If you have connected an instance of {{site.data.keyword.sysdigsecure_full_notm}} to your {{site.data.keyword.mon_full_notm}} instance, the agent will provide data to both services without having to configure two separate agents.
+{: note}

 ## Step 4.
 Launch the web UI
 {: #getting-started-step4}